Supporting Faculty advance CUE's mission and interdisciplinary programming through their teaching and research in many other departments and programs.

 Chris Keil's scholarly expertise lies in pollution exposure assessment.
 He has been involved in projects assessing air, water and noise pollution in urban areas such as Chicago, Toledo, Ohio and Addis Ababa, Ethiopia.

 Brian Miller teaches Urban Sociology, First Year Seminar: The Suburban Good Life, Statistics, Research Methods, and other sociology courses.
 He co-authored the book Building Faith: A Sociology of Religious Structures (Oxford, 2020) which examines how religious buildings shape worship and community.
 He has also published on suburban growth and development, Wheaton, Illinois, McMansions and teardowns, depictions of suburbs on television, and religion and place.

 Matthew Milliner is a graduate of Wheaton College (’98).
 After working in North Philadelphia public schools and in Urban ministry in Chester, PA, he earned an M.Div. from Princeton Theological Seminary, and an M.A. & Ph.D.
 In art history from Princeton University.
 He has taught at Wheaton College since 2011, where his courses use the city of Chicago as a living textbook of the history of architecture.

-As an Associate Professor of Communication, Dr. Stauffer has focused on research exploring the relationship between communication and the theater.
+As a Professor of Communication, Dr. Stauffer has focused on research exploring the relationship between communication and the theater.
 He examines the avenues in which theater affects the church and the culture at large.